bitfocus/companion-module-figure53-qlab-advance/HELP.md

 ### Cue Numbers / IDs
 QLab allows almost any characters in a Cue Number.
 Some characters don't play well with OSC or Companion.
 Using '$', '(', or ')' in your Cue Number won't work if you want to use the `q_{num}_name` variable or the `q_bg` feedback.\
-Transport actions, variables, and feedbacks have an ID version that uses the QLab Unique Cue ID as the target instead of the Cue Number.\
+Transport actions, variables, and feedbacks have an ID version that uses the QLab Unique Cue ID as the target instead of the Cue Number.
+QLab does not show this internal ID so there is a special action **Copy Unique Cue ID** that will temporarily insert the ID of the playhead/selected cue into the ID style actions. \
 The examples and descriptions use {num} as a place marker for the Cue or ID to use.\
 Do not enter the braces {}: To refer to Cue #10 you would enter `q_10_name`.